lm-pub-quiz/lm-pub-quiz/docs/cli.md

 | `model` | Specify a path to load these (the `model.`) configurations from (the `model.` prefix must then be omitted). |
 | `device` | Specify which device to use (default to using the CPU). |

-Each command has a set of additional commands to specify what to score/evaluate/rank.
+Each command has a set of additional options to specify what to score/evaluate/rank.

 ### Configuration Files